 An example of a sustainable mining effort

 Wild Bobwhite Quail Restoration effort on reclaimed mine property in Walker County, Alabama

 Mining by its nature is a temporary use of land.
 Reclamation laws ensure that mined land is returned to its pre-mining condition.
-Rural land is typically retuned to its approximate original contour and revegetated with grasses or marketable timber.
+Rural land is typically returned to its approximate original contour and revegetated with grasses or marketable timber.
 However, reclamation also provides an opportunity to redevelop land to make is suitable for a new purpose such as wildlife habitat.

 An AMA member is currently in the process of converting a post reclamation property into habitat that will foster the propagation of small native wild Bobwhite Quail population.
-The mining company’s extensive reclamation experience and fleet of heavy-duty agriculture equipment has allowed them to perform the disking, prescribed burning, and evasive plant species removal necessary to establish the brood-rearing habitat required to increase the native quail population.
+The mining company’s extensive reclamation experience and fleet of heavy-duty agriculture equipment has allowed them to perform the disking, prescribed burning, and invasive plant species removal necessary to establish the brood-rearing habitat required to increase the native quail population.
 If successful, this project will be the state’s first successful effort to rebuild the population of an iconic southern game bird that disappeared from landscapes in southern states during the early part of the 20th century.
-By sharing the lessons they learn during this experimental process with nearby landowners, the company hopes to strengthen the local economy by establishing the region’s only huntable population of wild Bobwhite Quail.
+By sharing the lessons they learned during this experimental process with nearby landowners, the company hopes to strengthen the local economy by establishing the region’s only huntable population of wild Bobwhite Quail.
 Doing so will encourage local landowners to invest in the costly and arduous habitat improvement efforts necessary to sustain and grow a wild quail population.